Łukasz Kubot: 2017: Wimbledon doubles title and year-end No. 1 ATP doubles ranking

 In March Kubot with his doubles partner Marcelo Melo reached the doubles final at Indian Wells Masters.
 Eighth-seeded Łukasz Kubot and Marcelo Melo reached the BNP Paribas Open semi-finals after breezing past tricky wild card duo, Nick Kyrgios and Nenad Zimonjić.
 The Polish-Brazilian pair then defeated fourth seeds Jamie Murray and Bruno Soares to reach the final against the 6th seeds, South Africa's Raven Klaasen and his American doubles partner, Rajeev Ram.
-At the 2017 Miami Open Kubot and Melo dropped only three sets en route to the final, defeating Marcus Daniell & Marcelo Demoliner, Jean-Julien Rojer & Horia Tecău, Jamie Murray & Bruno Soares in QF and Daniel Nestor & Brian Baker in SF to reach their second straight ATP Masters 1000 final.
+At the 2017 Miami Open Kubot and Melo dropped only three sets en route to the final to reach their second straight ATP Masters 1000 final.
 The sixth-seeded Kubot and Melo defeated American duo Nick Monroe and Jack Sock in straight sets.
-They made it all the way together at an ATP event for the first time this season.
-It was their first ever Masters 1000 title won as a team as well.
+It was their first ever Masters 1000 title won as a team.
 Kubot and Melo have continued their streak of claiming at least one ATP doubles title together in a season for the third straight year.
-They're back-to-back Vienna doubles champions, having won the tournament together in 2015 and 2016.
+They are back-to-back Vienna doubles champions, having won the tournament together in 2015 and 2016.
 Miami Open was their 11th career tournament together, with a current overall 22–8 record and 12–6 record in 2017.

-In April Kubot and Melo reached the quarter-finals at the Monte-Carlo Masters, the season's third Masters 1000 tournament.
+In April, Kubot and Melo reached the quarter-finals at the Monte-Carlo Masters, the season's third Masters 1000 tournament.
 The following month they reached their third ATP World Tour Masters 1000 final of the season after they defeated seventh seeds Ivan Dodig and Marcel Granollers at the Mutua Madrid Open (tennis).
 In the Mutua Madrid Open final they defeated French duo consisting of Nicolas Mahut and Édouard Roger-Vasselin to win their second Masters 1000 doubles title this season.
 Seeded fourth at the French Open Kubot and Melo overcame a first round challenge from Julien Benneteau and Jérémy Chardy to advance to the second round.
 In the 2nd round they lost to Ryan Harrison and Michael Venus.